-At least annually, the Board of Directors reviews and approves the Market and Liquidity Risk Management Policy and reviews the Liquidity Contingency Plan, which ensures the Bank has the infrastructure and control functions in place to meet expected and unexpected liquidity obligations.
+At least annually, the Board of Directors reviews and approves the Market and Liquidity Risk Management Policy and reviews the Liquidity Contingency Plan (LCP), which ensures the Bank has the infrastructure and control functions in place to meet expected and unexpected liquidity obligations.
 Risk tolerances and limits are approved by the Board of Directors and define the maximum level of liquidity risk the Bank is willing to take.
-The Liquidity Contingency Plan outlines various liquidity statuses and includes procedures, action plans, communication requirements and roles and responsibilities under each liquidity status.
+The LCP outlines various liquidity statuses and includes procedures, action plans, communication requirements and roles and responsibilities under each liquidity status.
 There are four Liquidity Status Levels designed to identify and address various liquidity positions.
-The Bank's appropriate liquidity status is reviewed and affirmed or changed at each ALCO meeting, or more frequently as required.
+ALCO determines the Bank's appropriate liquidity status level and mitigation actions at each monthly and special ALCO meeting.